Santa Maria del Cedro

 Santa Maria del Cedro is a town and comune in the province of Cosenza, Calabria, Italy.
 The town's name indicates the cultivation of the special diamante citron, which is used as Etrog by the Jews during their Feast of Tabernacles.

-Sights include remains of Norman castle and aqueduct.
+Sights include remains of Norman castle and aqueduct and the archaeological site of Laüs, an ancient Greek city on the coast of the Tyrrhenian Sea, in Marcellina, a village nearby.